ga-wdi-lessons/react_todo_walkthrough/readme.md

 }
 ```

 This is just like initialize in ruby(only a bit different). `constructor()` is basically a function that invokes when an instance of our class gets initialized.
 When we call `super()` were basically saying invoke the same `constructor` function that the React library defines for their `constructor`.
-In addition to that initialize a state for this component in which todos is a property and its value is an empty array.
+In addition to that initialize a state for this component in which todos is a property and set its value as an empty array.
 We can then set the state any other time in our application using `.setState()`.

 ```js
 fetchData(){